MKhalusova/MKhalusova.github.io/_posts/2017-09-14-jupyter-notebook-in-pycharm.md

 ![Run](/images/jup-auth.png)

 Oops, what's that?
 We're not done with the setup.
-Click Cancel here, and you’ll get the link in the Run tool window to authenticate you the first time:
+Click Cancel here, and you'll get the link in the Run tool window to authenticate you the first time:

 ![Run toolwindow](/images/jup-link.png)